 We’re working to make Dwellsy the only tool you need to find your new place, but just in case you can’t find everything you need here…here’s some other options.
 Online, most folks start at Google and search from there.
 You’ll see some sites that want to show you paid advertisements from landlords without disclosing that that’s what they’re doing (shame on them!), but you’ll also find a lot of landlord sites – many of which can be quite helpful.

 And, hard to believe, but in this day and age, most listings aren’t online (we’re working to get them all here at Dwellsy, though!).
 So, that means identifying the neighborhoods you want to be in and walking/driving around looking for yard and window signs (insane, I know – we’re working to fix that).
-Check out our recent post on how the search for a place has changed – we give an overview of the major tools and some important things to watch out for.
+Did you know that every city has a best time of day to find a rental?
+Use data to get beat other renters to that perfect apartment.

 4. Pick Some Favorites